Chapter 1: Pilot: Running

 The blond woman did was there.
 She smiled at him, and something within him stirred.
 She smelled funny, powerful and hot.
 Then she got too close to him and a voice screamed in his blood Danger, danger, run away!
 He tried to obey, but the sweet girl was holding him in place with her hands still on his shoulders.

 'Hey, don´t be scared, she is the good one.'
 The girl tried to sooth him, sensing his turmoil.
 'You see.
-She saved you of that bad guys.
+She saved you of those bad guys.
 She's my sister and her name is Buffy.
 She is the...'

 'Slayer', he growled before he was overwhelmed by his fear and vampet out startling the Scoobie Gang.
 Buffy stared at the little vampire-kid growling at her.
 There was only someone who could make that single word sounds like the worst insult.